k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/12_custom_ws_java_examples.md

 ### Example of a complex customized input structure

-This example is similar to the above example, this time with customized Java classes.
+This example is similar to the above example, however, this time it is with customized Java classes.

 For example: